Full COVID-19 lockdown adds to financial strain in Turkey

 Earlier this month, Erdogan announced an extension of short labor payments for registered workers whose hours were cut due to pandemic restrictions.
 Some payments previously were made to small businesses.

 Shoe store manager Burcin Yilmaz lamented that he would again have to shut his business.
-During the past three months, several baerby shops that had been open a long time shut down for good, he said..
+During the past three months, several nearby shops that had been open a long time shut down for good, he said.

 “We have to close down and wait and see what happens in the end,” Yilmaz said.